almogre02/CPP-Board-tests/README.md

 # Ex2-CPP
-The first part of the second task
+The first part of the second task in CPP course